All Episodes

 Congressman Devin Nunes, representative from California’s 22nd district and ranking member of the House Intelligence Committee, is here to talk about his op-ed in the Washington Examiner, and his decision to make 8 criminal referrals to the department of justice and Attorney General Barr.
 It is astonishing that intelligence leaders did not immediately recognize they were being manipulated in an information operation or understand the danger that the dossier could contain deliberate disinformation from Steele’s Russian sources.
 In fact, it is impossible to believe in light of everything we now know about the FBI’s conduct of this investigation, including the astounding level of anti-Trump animus shown by high-level FBI figures like Peter Strzok and Lisa Page, as well as the inspector general’s discovery of a shocking number of leaks by FBI officials.The Sean Hannity Show is on weekdays from 3 pm to 6 pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-It is going to be one of those news days, and there is a lot to get to, and a lot happening, and uh we're gonna break it all down for you.
+It is going to be one of those news days, and there is a lot to get to, and a lot happening.

-Um, and he released a letter.
+And he released a letter.

-It is it is amazing to watch, and you're gonna see a media meltdown and a coordinated assault because the media that has lied, the Democrats that have lied,
+It is amazing to watch, and you're going to see a media meltdown and a coordinated assault because the media that has lied, the Democrats that have lied, those that have advanced with hysteria and anonymous sources and breathless reporting and lies for two and a half years,

-They are not going to be able to handle the pressure of what's going to happen.
+as all of the information that is now about to come cascading down upon them, and we're getting more and more every day, they are not going to be able to handle the pressure of what's going to happen.

-And it is just attorney General Barr mentioning that, yes, confirming that the Obama administration did spy on the Trump campaign, is sending people over the edge.
+And it is just Attorney General Barr mentioning that, yes, confirming that the Obama administration did spy on the Trump campaign is sending people over the edge.

 And then when you add to that, Barr saying he has formed a team to review the FBI.

-Um their world because they have been wrong on a level that has never been seen in media history.
+It is going to rock their world because they have been wrong on a level that has never been seen in media history.

 They had an opportunity to cover the biggest abuse of power scandal in their lifetime, and they preferred to remain in their bubble of hate and rage and tinfoil hat conspiracies in the hopes that they could eliminate Donald Trump and have him impeached.

-And now the boomerang is happened.
+And now the boomerang has happened.

-Uh we'll get to all of that.
+We'll get to all of that.

-Also, you saw earlier today, Julian Assange was taken out of the Ecuadorian embassy and uh apparently has been charged with a conspiracy.
+Also, you saw earlier today, Julian Assange was taken out of the Ecuadorian embassy and apparently has been charged with a conspiracy.

 There's going to be extradition battles, I assume, going on with his lawyers, etc.

-Um, under arrest, facing extradition to the U.S. for a conspiracy to commit computer intrusion for agreeing to assist Chelsea Manning.
+Under arrest, facing extradition to the U.S. for a conspiracy to commit computer intrusion for agreeing to assist Chelsea Manning.

 The Department of Justice released the following on Assange.

-The indictment alleges that in March of 2010, Assange engaged in a conspiracy with Chelsea Manning, a former intelligence analyst in the U.S. Army to assist Manning in cracking a password stored on U.S. Department of Defense computers connected to the Secret Internet Protocol Network, a U.S. government network used for classified documents communications.
+The indictment alleges that in March of 2010, Assange engaged in a conspiracy with Chelsea Manning, a former intelligence analyst in the U.S. Army, to assist Manning in cracking a password stored on U.S. Department of Defense computers connected to the Secret Internet Protocol Network, a U.S. government network used for classified documents, communications.

-Um, you know, that's what it basically is.
+That's what it basically is.

-Um it is interesting to watch the reactions to all of this.
+It is interesting to watch the reactions to all of this.

 Moreno's a corrupt man, but what he has done is a crime that humanity will never forget.